 2 or more packages: $165 each (only one contact person allowed)

-1 complete hive: $350.
-Includes two 10-frame boxes with frames (one deep and one shallow), top and bottom boards, and bees.
-Will be available for pick-up or delivery in the evening 2-3 days after the packages arrive.
+1 complete hive: $465.
+Includes bees (we will install), two 10-frame boxes with frames (one deep and one shallow), top and bottom boards, an in-hive syrup feeder, and a hive tool.

 Carson is collaborating with the Ukiah Natural Foods Co-Op to teach a series on beekeeping.
 Join us for Part I on Wednesday, August 16 at 6 pm.
 In this first class, Carson will provide a general introduction to beekeeping with plenty of time for Q&A. Subsequent classes will deal with timely issues: the winter class will explain how to start and care for a new hive, and the spring and summer classes will cover pest management, hive nutrition, and honey extraction.